-Research Forum Postdoctoral Fellow (Research Activities Coordinator)
+Research Forum Postdoctoral Fellows

 Jack Hartnell is a specialist in the history of art and visual culture of medieval Europe (c.300–1500) and was the Andrew W. Mellon Research Forum Postdoctoral Fellow at The Courtauld for January to July 2015.
 His work focuses on the relationship between material culture and science, in particular the influence of medieval medicine on the creation of art and literature.
 In 2015 he was appointed as Mellon postdoctoral fellow at Columbia University.